1 Chapter 1: Welcome to the MAT Program

 1. Canvas: Not just for Painting, but for Posting!

 All the content for this course will be posted on K-State Online, or Canvas, which is the course management system at Kansas State University.
 When the course opens on Canvas, students will be able to see all the required materials for Week One in the Week One Course Module on Canvas.
 At the end of Week One, the course Materials for Week Two will be posted in the Week Two Course Module on Canvas.
-And at the end of Week Two, the course materials for Week Three will be posted in the Week Three Course Module on Canvas.
-In addition, students will see additional information for the course posted under the following tabs: Announcements, Assignments, Grades, Quizzes, Zoom, Chat, and Library Resources.
+Additional information for the course may be posted under the following tabs: Announcements, Assignments, Grades, Quizzes, Zoom, Chat, and Library Resources.

 1. “A” or Nothing!

 As a future teacher, it is important to think “beyond the letter grade.”
 Therefore, I would like you think “beyond” the grades you are getting in this course.
 This is not to say your individual feedback and grades will not be posted.
 However, I would like you to focus more on what you are learning rather than the grade you are getting.
 Rest assured, we will be posting your grades.
-In fact, my goal is for all the feedback and grades for assignments given in Week One to be posted to your grade book on Canvas before you submit any assignments for Week Two.
-Similarly, the goal is to have all Week Two assignments posted to your grade book on Canvas before you submit any assignments for Week Three.
+In fact, my goal is for all the feedback and grades for assignments given within one week of submission.

 Tips from your Grad Cats!